Introduction to the Renaissance and the Early Modern World

-In this course students will examine Renaissance and early Modern European history through the eyes of various important figures who helped shape its trajectory.
-Students will examine the iconoclasm and creativity of the Reformation through figures such as Luther and Erasmus; revolutions in scientific thought through the likes of Galileo and Giordano Bruno; and how ultimately these changes manifest themselves in political revolutions all of which reshape fundamental assumptions about how the world ought to be viewed and what place man has in it.
-This course will primarily focus on Western Europe however there will be some discussion of Russia, the Ottoman Turks, and European colonization of other parts of the world.
+Students will examine the beauty and great human achievements of the Renaissance through looking closely at paintings, sculptures, architecture, and writings of the time; the iconoclasm and creativity of the Reformation through figures such as Luther and Erasmus; revolutions in scientific thought through the likes of Galileo and Isaac Newton; and how ultimately these changes manifest themselves in political revolutions all of which reshape fundamental assumptions about how the world ought to be viewed and the place of humanity within it.